 With hundreds of varieties of imported fruit and vegetables now available much of the year round, the seasons can lose their meaning.
 Yet the summer months in Britain bring a wide variety of fruit: gooseberries, strawberries, blackcurrants, raspberries, apples, pears, plums, cherries, figs, blackberries, quinces, blueberries and more.
 This isn’t just about fruit through!
 Any surplus produce is more than welcome – got too much beetroot?
 A walnut tree which is overloaded?
 Get us involved and don’t let all that wonderful food go to waste.
 Perhaps you aren’t even sure of what you have, or when it will be ripe?
 Please let us know as early as possible, so nothing goes to waste!

 If you run a cafe, restaurant, pub, juice bar or other food outlet and you’d like to benefit from free local and fresh produce, or on the other hand, you have surplus fruit or other produce available and you would appreciate a free glass of wine or pint at your local, please get in contact.

 Down to Earth Stroud is all about bringing the local community together.
 This project encourages people to connect with their local businesses, and by getting a voucher in return for their produce, encourages them to return and therefore brings customers in to it too!

-If you’re interested in offering your surplus fruit, nuts, vegetables or seeds, would like to join us in harvesting, or you are a business in Gloucestershire interested in participating, please email firstname.lastname@example.org or call 07948 077843.
+If you’re interested in offering your surplus fruit, nuts, vegetables or seeds, would like to join us in harvesting, or you are a business in Gloucestershire interested in participating, please email firstname.lastname@example.org.

 For 2016 onwards we would like people to take the initiative and contact their local business themselves where possible.
 To find our list of participating businesses and where to take your fruit please click here.